Jack Garland Airport Remediation Project

 When PFAS was detected in Trout Lake, the source of the municipality’s drinking water, Jack Garland Airport was identified as one site of contamination, with the main source found to be PFAS in the firefighting foam.

-Although firefighting foam containing PFAS was an accepted practice in accordance with regulations at that time, the foams seeped into the groundwater wells and Trout Lake.
+Although firefighting foam containing PFAS was an accepted practice in accordance with regulations at that time, the foams seeped into the ground and the PFAS migrated into Trout Lake.

 Since 2017, the City of North Bay has worked with several key partners, including the Department of National Defence, the Ministry of the Environment, Conservation and Parks, and the North Bay Parry Sound District Health Unit to continually test and monitor PFAS levels in Trout Lake, Lees Creek and residential wells close to the airport.